The Carlingford Lough Greenway

 The first section, opened in 2014, runs from Carlingford Marina (where OnYerBike is based) to the neighbouring village Omeath, just under 7km away, almost entirely along the track bed of the old Dundalk, Newry & Greenore Railway.

-The second section, opened in 2018, runs from Victoria Lock to Newry between the Newry Ship Canal and the Newry River, a distance of 5.7km.
+The second section, opened in 2018, runs from Victoria Lock to Newry on the embankment between the Newry Ship Canal and the Newry River, a distance of 5.7km.

 The vision of a cross-border Greenway that links Carlingford to Newry is being delivered by Louth County Council working in collaboration with Newry, Mourne and Down District Council and East Border Region Ltd with significant EU funding.
 The project will create 10.1km of additional Greenway, including a link from Carlingford Marina into Carlingford itself and of course a connection between Omeath and Victoria Lock.